Alt-right pipeline: Psychological factors

 The psychological factors of radicalization through the alt-right pipeline are similar to other forms of radicalization, including normalization, acclimation, and dehumanization.
 Normalization involves the trivialization of racist and antisemitic rhetoric.
 Individuals early in the alt-right pipeline will not willingly embrace such rhetoric, but will adopt it under the guise of dark humor, causing it to be less shocking over time.
 This may sometimes be engineered intentionally by members of the alt-right to make their beliefs more palatable and provide plausible deniability for extreme beliefs.
 Acclimation is the process of being conditioned to seeing bigoted content.
 By acclimating to controversial content, individuals become more open to slightly more extreme content.
 Over time, conservative figures appear too moderate and users seek out more extreme voices.
 Dehumanization is the final step of the alt-right pipeline, where minorities are seen as lesser or undeserving of life and dehumanizing language is used to refer to people that disagree with far-right beliefs.

 The process is associated with young men that experience loneliness, meaninglessness, or a lack of belonging.
 An openness to unpopular views is necessary for individuals to accept beliefs associated with the alt-right pipeline.
 It has been associated with contrarianism, in which an individual uses the working assumption that the worldviews of most people are entirely wrong.
 From this assumption, individuals are more inclined to adopt beliefs that are unpopular or fringe.
 This makes effective several entry points of the alt-right pipeline, such as libertarianism, in which ideologies attract individuals with traits that make them susceptible to radicalization when exposed to other fringe ideas.
 Motivation for pursuing these communities varies, with some people finding them by chance while others seek them out.
 Interest in video games is associated with the early stages of the alt-right pipeline.

+Along with algorithms, online communities can also play a large part in radicalization.
+People with fringe and radical ideologies can meet other people who share, validate and reinforce those ideologies.
+Because people can control who and what they engage with online, they can avoid hearing any opinion or idea that conflicts with their prior beliefs.
+This creates an echo chamber that upholds and reinforces radical beliefs.
+The strong sense of community and belonging that comes with it is a large contributing factor for people joining the alt-right and adopting it as an identity.